zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/_index.md

 weight: 1  # Decides order of main topics on homepage

 # Shown when listing learning paths in this category:
-subtitle: "Create cloud native software" # used as header for learning path to avoid duplicaiton
+subtitle: "Optimize cloud native apps on Arm for performance and cost"